Trapped Two-Dimensional Fermi Gases with Population Imbalance: Discussion and Conclusion

-Although our formalism is only quantitatively correct in the BEC regime, we expect that it also yields qualitatively realistic information throughout the entire BEC-BCS cross-over~\cite{zhang1}.
+Although our formalism is only quantitatively correct in the BEC regime, we expect that it also yields qualitatively realistic information throughout the entire BEC-BCS crossover~\cite{zhang1}.
 The condition $E_b\ll \mu_{SF}$ is generally correct in trap center.

-We did not take into account the posibility of Fulde-Ferrel-Larkin-Ovchinnikov (FFLO) states~\cite{conduit,desilva}.
-In Ref.~\cite{conduit} it was found that such FFLO phase would appear between the PPN and the SF.
-Our results therefore lead us to speculate that the FFLO phase would be suppressed by the presence of a nonzero surface tension and the collective excitations as presented in Fig.~\ref{fig7} would still be correct.

-In future work, we would like to investigate the finite-temperature modifications to the results obtained here.
-At nonzero $T$, the long-range order in the SF is absent in 2D.
-This implies the presence of a Berezinskii-Kosterlitz-Thouless transition~\cite{tempere3,zhang2,lklim,tempere5}.